Documentation Index

 Avoid Unnecessary PHI

-- Include: Patient name (if needed in header), relevant medical history
+Only include PHI that should appear in the generated note:- Include: Patient name (if needed in header), relevant medical history

 - Avoid: Social Security numbers, full addresses, insurance details